ErpNetDocs/tech/modules/crm/pricing/line-discounts/concepts/multi-level-line-discounts.md

 - **Level 2 Discount**
 - **Level 3 Discount**

+These level-specific discount fields are used in sales order lines.

 Each level can contain at most one selected line discount in a sales order line.

-This means that multiple line discounts can affect the same sales document line, but only one line discount can be selected for each discount level.
+This means that multiple line discounts can affect the same sales order line, but only one line discount can be selected for each discount level.

 ## How multi-level line discounts are applied

-Line discounts from different levels can be applied to sales document lines in the following ways:
+Line discounts from different levels can be applied to sales order lines in the following ways:

 - automatically – by determining the applicable line discount for the level;
 - manually – by selecting a line discount in the document line;